L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Conclusion

 \section{Conclusion}

 This paper introduces L2M-Reg, a plane-based LiDAR-to-Model registration method tailored for individual buildings, with a particular focus on addressing the inherent uncertainty in LoD2 models.
 The key innovations of L2M-Reg are threefold.
-First, it considers uncertainty of LoD2 models, which serves as reference data, and introduces automated algorithms to identify representative regions and extract plane segments.
-Second, it introduces the concept of pseudo-planes in GHM and employs a 2D–3D decoupled parameter estimation strategy, which effectively mitigates the influence of low-reliability vertical model data on the estimation of horizontal parameters.
+First, it considers the uncertainties of LoD2 models that serve as reference data, and introduces automated algorithms to identify representative regions and extract plane segments.
+Second, it introduces the concept of pseudo-planes in GHM and employs a 2D-3D decoupled parameter estimation strategy, which effectively mitigates the influence of low-reliability vertical model data on the estimation of horizontal parameters.
 Third, it maximizes the use of embedded semantic information in LoD2 models to enhance both the efficiency and reliability of plane correspondence establishment.